 These were all recurring themes in the prior years as Robert and Ruth discussed how they felt God wanted them to utilize the property.
 They wanted to provide a place of refuge where people can be still, experience a sanctuary, encounter God, and they continually pray that the Holy Spirit’s presence hovers over the mountain at all times.
 The address and name were perfect.

 Over the years there have been too many awesome moments to mention but also plenty of financial, physical, spiritual and relational struggles to confront on this land but when those arise Robert and Ruth look at their mail box and remember that the legal identification of the entrance of this property is 'Christ the Redeemer'.
-In that small act of kindness He put His name on this property and reassures them that they are right where they are supposed to be and doing what He intended.
+In that small act of kindness Christ put His name and identity on this property and reassures them that they are right where they are supposed to be and doing what He intended and that He will provide, protect, and direct.

 Camp Chet is a subsidiary of Wise Earthworks and is a growing farm that incorporates Permaculture principles in its design.
 We believe man's first intended job was to be the caretaker of the earth/garden and we seek to fulfill that mandate to the best of our ability.